 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Bravo Canine Cafe looks like an above-average wet dog food.
+Judging by its ingredients alone, Bravo Canine Cafe Dog Food looks like an above-average wet product.